Why WordPress is our favourite CMS

 4. Responsive content

 WordPress is geared for designing responsive websites.
-A responsive site means that it is built to perform well on all devices and this is really important!
-More and more people are starting to access the internet using mobile devices, so a site that only looks good on computers is not the way to go anymore.
+A responsive site means that it is built to perform well on all devices, which is really important!
+More and more people are starting to access the internet using mobile devices, so a site that only looks good on desktop is not the way to go anymore.

-Plugins are a way to add to the existing functionality of WordPress, so whatever you want to do to your website, you can bet that “there’s a [plugin] for that”.
-Forms, booking engines, eCommerce and thousands more plugins are available.
+Plugins are a way to add to the existing functionality of WordPress, so whatever you want your website to do, you can bet that “there’s a [plugin] for that”.
+Forms, booking engines, eCommerce and thousands of other plugins available, with more being released all the time.

 7. Community support